Yuli Raizman: Career

-Rainis (1949) won another Stalin Prize (second degree).
+Rainis (1949) won another Stalin Prize second degree.

 Cavalier of the Golden Star, also known as Dream of a Cossack, won the top prize at the 1951 Karlovy Vary International Film Festival and also competed for the Grand Prix at the 1951 Cannes Film Festival.
-It also won the Stalin Prize of the First degree.
+It also won the Stalin Prize of first degree.

 The Communist marked the fortieth anniversary of the October Revolution and a follow-up, Your Contemporary, appeared in 1968.

-In 1964, he was made People's Artist of the USSR and Hero of Socialist Labor, the highest civilian decoration in the Soviet Union, in 1973.

 His film Private Life (1982) won the USSR State Prize and was nominated for the Academy Award for Best Foreign Language Film.

 His 7 Stalin/State Prizes made him one of the most decorated cultural figures in the Soviet Union.
-He was the first person to receive the Honor and Dignity Award for lifetime achievement at the Nika Awards in 1988 presented by the Russian Academy of Cinema Arts and Science.
+He was the first person to receive the Lifetime Achievement Award at the Nika Awards in 1988 presented by the Russian Academy of Cinema Arts and Science.